-Implementing an S&OP Process from the Ground Up: A Step by Step Guide
+Implementing an S&OP Process from the Ground Up: A Step by Step Guide organizations, it can be very complicated.

-A lot goes into ensuring a product is available for delivery, and in large Supply Chain focused organizations, it can be very complicated.
 That's where S&OP comes in to provide clarity and structure to make sure the customer gets what they need and when they need it, allowing for effective allocation of labor, resources, capital and materials to meet demand with the appropriate level of supply.
 When implemented effectively, it lowers costs, satisfies customers and minimizes unnecessary expenditure.

-We are going to learn how S&OP is becoming more and more important as Supply Chains become ever more complex due to outsourcing, globalization and shortened product lifecycles.
-In this interactive session, beginners will learn how to design and implement an effective S&OP process, and experienced practitioners will discover ideas that will help improve their current S&OP process.
-Highlights include practical steps to communicate demand and supply issues to management, how to use S&OP to spot commercial opportunities, encourage cross-functional buy in, and seamlessly integrate S&OP with management priorities..
+In this workshop, we are going to learn how S&OP is becoming more and more important as Supply Chains become ever more complex due to outsourcing, globalization and shortened product lifecycles.
+Beginners will learn how to design and implement an effective S&OP process, and experienced practitioners will discover ideas that will help improve their current S&OP process.
+Highlights include practical steps to communicate demand and supply issues to management, how to use S&OP to spot commercial opportunities, encourage cross-functional buy in, and seamlessly integrate S&OP with management priorities.